-- > \$10 gift card for attending in-person or virtually - Diaper bag filled with baby wipes and other baby items - > Car seat or pack & play - > Gifts for dad who attend the baby shower along with mom
+- > Gift card for attending - Diaper bag filled with baby wipes and other baby items - Car seat or pack & play - > Gifts for dad who attend the baby shower along with mom

 For more information or to enroll in Healthy Expectations, please visit CommunityFirstHealthPlans.com/Health-and-Wellness-Programs and take the Pregnancy Health Assessment.
 You can also call 210-358-6055 to speak with a Health Educator who can help you sign up for this program.